VIEW IN MY ROOM

 Size:28 W x 28 H x 2 D in

 Ready to Hang:Not applicable

 Delivery Time:Typically 5-7 business days for domestic shipments, 10-14 business days for international shipments.

-Maria Bouquet is an Argentinian artist.
-Born and raised in Buenos Aires, she was trained as an industrial designer and studied in the school of Fine Arts of the University of Buenos Aires, “Escuela Prilidiano Pueyrredon.”
-She moves to New York to pursue a Masters of Fine Arts at Pratt Institute.
-Maria graduates with honours and continues to work as a light artist, painter and photographer.
+Maria Bouquet is an Argentinean artist.
+Born and raised in Buenos Aires.
+She studied Art at the School of Fine Arts (UBA) and at Pratt Institute, New York.
+At Pratt, she got a Masters of Fine Arts.
+She graduated at the top of her class with honors.
+At Pratt, she was also part of the Provost Office’s Team for two years shaping and supporting all aspects of academic life with the aim of creating an inclusive and engaging environment to allow students and staff do their best work.
+Since then, she has worked as a light artist, painter and photographer.
 Some of her professional highlights have been participating in Critic and Analysis of Contemporary Art with Louise Bourgeois in New York and with Carlos Gorriarena in Buenos Aires, Argentina.
-Maria’s work has been showcased in major fairs, such as Art Basel Miami, AAF Contemporary Art Fair New York, The Other Art Fair by Saatchi Art, Dumbo, New York, World Bank and Inter-American Development Bank, Washington D.C., Museum of Contemporary Art Del Marco & Centro Cultural Borges in Buenos Aires, Argentina.
+Maria’s work has been showcased in major fairs, such as Art Basel Miami, AAF Contemporary Art Fair New York, The Other Art Fair by Saatchi Art, Dumbo, New York, World Bank and Inter-American Development Bank, Washington D.C., Museum of Contemporary Art Del Marco & Cecilia Caballero Gallery in Buenos Aires, Argentina.

 Handpicked to show at The Other Art Fair presented by Saatchi Art in New York

 Artist featured by Saatchi Art in a collection